What to do and see in Budapest in March ?

-CONCERTS – ST. STEPHEN BASILICA
+CONCERTS – ST. STEPHEN BASILICA – every Sunday and Tuesday

-March 15, 2019 – National Day
+March 15, 2024 – National Day

 On March 15th Hungary celebrates the nationalist insurrection of 1848 against the Austrian domination of the Habsburgs.
 This war of independence led to the defeat of the insurgents in 1849.
 To commemorate this Hungarian revolution, Budapest is covered with flags and has several parades and tributes.